yjs/yjs/README.md

 ## Changelog

-### 10.0.0

-* Support for more complex types (a type can be a composition of several types)
-* Fixes several memory leaks

 ### 9.0.0
 There were several rolling updates from 0.6 to 0.8.
-We consider Yjs stable since a long time, and intend to continue stable releases.
-From this release forward y-* modules will implement peer-dependencies for npm, and dependencies for bower.
-Furthermore, incompatible yjs instances will now throw errors when syncing - this feature was influenced by #48.
-The versioning jump was influenced by react (see [here](https://facebook.github.io/react/blog/2016/02/19/new-versioning-scheme.html))
+We'll now follow the semver versioning scheme.
+This is all what this jump from 0.8 to 9.0 is about.

 ### 0.6.0
 This is a complete rewrite of the 0.5 version of Yjs.
 Since Yjs 0.6.0 it is possible to work asynchronously on a persistent database, which enables offline support.